 Beautiful Beach Communities and Mountain Towns

 The Cost of Living is Much Cheaper Than North America or Europe

-Panama has modern hospitals, well-trained doctors and outstanding health insurance, all at affordable prices.
-Even in the smaller cities, modern health care is available, and most of the medical doctors in Panama go to the US for training.
+Panama has modern hospitals, well-trained doctors, and outstanding health insurance, all at affordable prices.
+Even in smaller cities, modern health care is available, and most of the medical doctors in Panama go to the US for training.
 Expect to pay $10 to $20 for a routine doctor visit and $40 – $50 for a specialist… without insurance.
 Four hours in the emergency room at a hospital will cost about $150… without insurance.
 At the public hospitals, you can save even more because a general doctor visit is only $2 or a specialist is $5.

 An online business can be run from anywhere.
 This is one reason expats of all ages are flocking to Panama.

-It is fairly easy to get a visa which comes with a work permit that allows you to work in Panama.
+It is fairly easy to get a visa that comes with a work permit that allows you to work in Panama.
 You’ll need to work with a Panamanian attorney to get all the necessary permits and licenses to start a business and work in Panama.
 Taxes are much lower in Panama than they are in other countries.
 If you are from the United States, you can earn about $100,000 per year (per person) tax-free with the Foreign Earned Income Exemption.
-Luckily, most other countries do not tax you on income you earned outside of your home country.
+Luckily, most other countries do not tax you on the income you earned outside of your home country.